hypnagonia/harmony-explorer-v2/README.md

 Indexer scrapes blocks, transactions (staking, call traces, logs), tracks contracts, ERC20 (aka HRC20) and ERC721 (aka HRC721) operations and balances from Harmony blockchain and writes to postgres db.

-API serves REST/JSON and GRPC.
+API serves REST/JSON and websocket.
+Also, here is initial draft for GRPC.
+Will be implemented fully on community demand.

 Possible to switch off API and keep active only Indexer and vice-versa.